Entrepreneurs are so lucky these days.

 Courses are particularly great choices for entrepreneurs who are just starting out because they provide foundational information.

-The advice and knowledge they share is usually pretty general.
+The advice and knowledge they share are usually pretty general.
 Because they’re developed for a wide audience, the content may not always apply to every entrepreneur.

 They’re pretty widely accessible, too.
-Subject matter experts in certain areas often whip up their own courses and sell them online, or offer them through databases like Skillshare.
+Subject matter experts create courses and sell them online, or offer them through databases like Skillshare and Udemy.

 Then there are more traditional options, like colleges and universities.